Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 Diagnosis

-Diagnostics is carried out based on the data of the clinical picture.
-The list of studies is assigned depending on the characteristics of the pathology that led to a drop in the volume of blood circulating in the body.
+Diagnosis is carried out based on the clinical picture.
+The list of studies is prescribed depending on the characteristics of the pathology that has caused a drop in the volume of blood circulating in the body.

 • determination of hematocrit;